datascienceisrael/automation/README.md

 ## About

-Designed with and for data scientists, *DSG Automation Project* supplies a set of tools which help to automate complex missions of the every-day data science work.
+Designed with and for data scientists, *DSG Automation Project* supplies a set of tools which help automate complex missions of the every-day data science work.
-From generating a new project, to create a dev environment with vscode and dockers *DSG Automation Project* is here to save the :earth_asia:.
+From generating a new project, to create a dev environment with vscode and dockers
+*DSG Automation Project* is here to save the :earth_asia:.
 So take a look from time to time and see whats new.

 ## CookieCutter

-CoockieCutter is a tool that can help you generate a new project.
+CookieCutter is a tool that can help you generate a new project.
 In this tutorial we will learn the following:

 - How to install cookie cutter